ovh/docs/pages/cloud/private-cloud/lifecycle_policy/guide.es-us.md

 ### Datastores (storage)

-You can get your datastores profile using the API call :
+You can get your datastore profile using the following API call :

 > [!api]
 >
 > @api {GET} /dedicatedCloud/{serviceName}/filer/{filerId}
 >

-If your datastore's full profile do not start by "2020-...", it is urgent and mandatory that you upgrade your storage to newer flavors.
+If your datastore's full profile does not start with "2020-...", it is urgent and mandatory that you upgrade your storage to newer flavors.

 | Commercial Range | General Availability | End of Sales | End of Growth  | End of Life |
 |:-----:|:-----:|:-----:|:-----:|:-----:|